GKE Deployment with CloudSQL and Google Cloud Storage

 6. On the newly created service account page, go to the Keys tab at the top of the page and click on Add Key.
 From the dropdown, select Create New Key.

-8. We will be using the stringified JSON for our configuration.
-You can use the bash command % cat <path_to_json_file> | jq '@json' to generate stringified JSON.
+8. Use the stringified JSON for the configuration.
+You can use the bash command cat <path_to_json_file> | jq '@json' to generate stringified JSON.

 9. Edit Kestra storage configuration in the Helm chart’s values.